abdurahmanrizal/javascript-oop/README.md

 - Constructor Function
 - Property in Constructor Function
-- Function in Constuctor Function
+- Function in Constructor Function
+- Parameter in Constructor Function
+-